utkarshcmu/grafana.org/content/blog/2017-09-08-timeshift-ep12.md

 - Table cells can now be links to generate a URL to another dashboard or system.
 - View raw metric requests and responses from within the Grafana UI through our new Integrated Query Inspector.
 - New MySQL query editor with syntax highlighting and support for more data types!
-- Graphite v1.0 functions to the Graphite query editor
+- Graphite v1.0 functions added to the Graphite query editor

 To see the full [changelog](https://community.grafana.com/t/release-notes-for-grafana-v4-5-0/2573/?utm_source=blog&utm_campaign=timeshift_8), head over to our community site.